V-Ader/HexNoiseMapGeneration/README.md

 If you set up everything correctly, compile project typing "make" in commandline while you are in project's folder

-File ShadowCaster.exe should be created in bin folder.
+File .exe should be created in bin folder.